|Carte de Visites

 me to believe that he was one of the many affluent middle class men

 who joined the volunteers out of a sense of civic duty and social

 standing in his community.

 This set of photographs actually consists of four images there being two

 duplicates of the kneeling image in the set.
 It is somewhat remarkable

-that all four images have remained together for close to 150 years.
+that all four images have remained together for some 150 years.